Frequently Asked Questions

 How does the analysis treat investments?

 While investment emissions are included in our analysis, we do not separate them out.
 Allocating investment emissions to a specific income group is challenging.
 Many assets are held by institutional investors who invest on behalf of a wide array of individuals and firms.
 Only the individuals and firms with the largest holdings have a significant influence on the institutional investors.
-Additionally, physical investments (i.e., gross fixed capital formation) are different from financial investments.
-Understanding investments is a part of our next set of research activities.
+Additionally, physical investments (i.e. gross fixed capital formation) are different from financial investments.
+Understanding investments is a part of our next set of research.

-How do we allocate country level consumption emissions to individuals?
+How do we allocate country-level consumption emissions to individuals?

 We divide national consumption emissions among individuals based solely on their income.
 We assume that above a certain base level of emissions (floor) and below a certain maximum emissions level (ceiling), emissions increase in proportion to income.
 We assume that individuals in the same income percentile in each country generate the same per capita emissions.